yihuacheng/Full-face/README.md

 ```

 ### Testing
-In leaveone folder, you can run
+In the leaveone folder, you can run
 ```
 python test.py config/config_mpii.yaml 0
 ```